flyingtext/aissembly/README.md

 Aissembly is an experimental compiler and IDE that treats natural-language descriptions as executable functions.
 Instead of writing traditional syntax, developers describe computations in plain language and let a language model produce the result.

+** Philosophy of Aiseembly "Art of Aissembly is about making LLM and parser do all the craps." **

 ## Core Concepts

 Aissembly focuses on three high-level constructs: